MarynaShavlak/game-sudoku-for-kids/README.md

   reaching milestones, solving puzzles within specific time limits, or completing challenges.
 These achievements can provide a sense of accomplishment and motivate players to explore different aspects of the game.
+- **Language Selection**: Add the ability to toggle between Ukrainian and English languages in the game.
+This feature will provide players with the option to choose their preferred language, promoting language learning and customization.
+With language selection, players can enjoy the game in their desired language, enhancing their educational experience.

 ## Conclusion